geekodour-archives/precog-18/README.md

 Memes are fetched from various sources(currently **reddit** and **giphy** but other sources like **facebook/instagram** can be added easily) the fetching part lives in `./memes/tasks/fetchmemes.py`.
 All the fetching classes inherit from the base fetching class `BaseMemeFetcher` in `./memes/tasks/fetchmemes.py`

+*pytesseract* is used to extract words from the images and the extracted text is put into `extracted_text` which is further used in full text search.

 #### Django admin commands
 - **fetchinitialmemes**: These`(./memes/tasks/fetchmemes.py)` fetch instances are called by a custom django admin command called **fetchinitialmemes** which lives in `./memes/management/commands/fetchinitialmemes.py`.User can specify how many memes should be fetched initially from each source.
 These fetch instances were designed so that they can be ran after a specific period of iterval using celery (not implemented because of time constraints) So fetch and process 1000 memes initially and store processed information in the database.
 That's what **fetchinitialmemes** does.